StratusGrid/backstage-aws-walkthrough/README.md

 ## Introduction

-This repo contains the Terraform to deploy Backstage to AWS for evaluation purposes.
+This repo contains the Terraform to deploy Backstage to AWS for evaluation purposes into an AWS ECS Fargate service.
 A new VPC and associated resources are created.
 Backstage will be deployed to ECS in private subnets fronted by an Application Load Balancer in a public subnet.
 On the backend, Backstage connects to a PostgreSQL RDS instance for state management.

 ![ECS Architecture](images/ECS Architecture.png)

 Please note that the instructions in this repo will enable you to use Backstage for evaluation purposes.
 Further investment will be required in order to implement Backstage in a production capacity.
 See Next Steps below for more details.

+## What Is Backstage?

+[Backstage](https://backstage.io/docs/overview/what-is-backstage) is a a framework for building developer portals.
+The three essential features of Backstage are:

+- Create new projects and repositories from scaffolded templates.
+- Catalog software components and their associated metadata and relationships.
+- Enrich the understanding of your software components with plugins, viewable in the Backstage UI.

 ## IaC Configuration